ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Embarking on the journey through the HNG Internship has been a pivotal experience in my career.
 As I strive to provide top-tier tech…</blockquote>

 <h3>2.
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Consagoustech`**

+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

+<h3>3.
 Top UI/UX Design Trends 2024 - <a href="https://medium.com/@rakshagarambha/top-ui-ux-design-trends-2024-243ab5220f10" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakshagarambha`**

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

-<h3>3.
+<h3>4.
+Top 5 Free UX/UI Design Resources - <a href="https://medium.com/@kumarisakshi9595/top-5-free-ux-ui-design-resources-f56f05769301" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kumarisakshi`**

+<blockquote>In the ever-evolving field of UX/UI design, staying up-to-date with the latest resources and trends is crucial for professional growth…</blockquote>

+<h3>5.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shailesh Chauhan`**

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

-<h3>4.
-The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Consagoustech`**

-<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
-By utilizing proprietary dynamics…</blockquote>

-<h3>5.
-7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Design Studio`**

-<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
-In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Essential Topics to cover in JavaScript - <a href="https://medium.com/@cshreeyareddy/essential-topics-to-cover-in-javascript-a9b9b53f9e34" target="_blank" rel="noopener noreferrer">link</a></h3>
+Difference Between let, const and var in Javascript - <a href="https://medium.com/@mabf.fahad/difference-between-let-const-and-var-in-javascript-9a6c93a2f04b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreeya`**
+✍️ **posted by `Md Abdullah Al Fahad`**

-<blockquote>In this article, we will explore the key topics you need to cover to become proficient in JavaScript.</blockquote>
+<blockquote>JavaScript is a dynamic programming language, and its approach to variable declarations has evolved over time.
+In the early days of…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>